-Explicit Sorting with a Filter
+Dynamic Sorting with a Filter

 The page header contains an input field for a filter.
 Like the search box on the Issues list, this filter supports query completion.
 When you enter a search query in this field, the board is filtered to show only issues that match the search criteria.

 If you specify a sort attribute in the search query, the cards are sorted by the specified value.
 The syntax for sorting issues in a search query is as follows: